 Zoe: [34:29] Really?

-Derek: [34:30] I joined when I was teaching at Harvard and I used my Harvard email address when Facebook was just getting started.
-When I moved to Vanderbilt…
+Derek: [34:30] Because I joined when I was teaching at Harvard and I used my Harvard email address when Facebook was just getting started and then when I moved to Vanderbilt…

 Zoe: [34:36] You were part of the early days?

 Derek: [34:38] I was.
-I was in the first 2,000 users.
-I moved to Vanderbilt and when I changed my email, somehow it forked my account.
-Now, there’s like a ghost version of Derek still on Facebook somewhere.
+I was in the first 2,000 users, but then I moved to Vanderbilt and when I changed my email, somehow it forked my account.
+Now there’s like a ghost version of Derek still on Facebook somewhere.